-- Correctly defined views allow data to be grouped in such a way that it exactly meets the information requirements of each user. - It is not necessary to create new storage space each time different combinations of data are required. - It is possible to grant nonprivileged users access to the data in the database only via appropriate views on selected data (see page 191).
+- Correctly defined views allow data to be grouped in such a way that it exactly meets the information requirements of each user. - It is not necessary to create new storage space each time different combinations of data are required. - It is possible to grant nonprivileged users access to the data in the database only via appropriate views on selected data (see "Access protection in connection with views").